 There are no hard and fast rules about the right age to give your child a mobile phone.
 But as your child’s friends start to get their own phones, your child might want one too.

-If your child says she wants a mobile phone, you could talk to her about why.
-What does she want to do with it?
-Do many of her friends have phones?
-Try to understand why she feels it’s important to have a phone.
+If your child wants a mobile phone, you could talk with them about why.
+What does your child want to do with it?
+Do many of your child’s friends have phones?
+Try to understand why your child feels it’s important to have a phone.
 These conversations will help you decide whether you’re comfortable with the idea.

-When deciding whether your child should have a mobile phone, think about your child’s level of maturity, and the risks and benefits a phone brings to your child’s day-to-day life.
+When deciding whether your child should have a mobile phone, think about your child’s level of maturity, and the risks and benefits a phone could bring to your child’s day-to-day life.

 Level of maturity